 Every employee and director shall cooperate in assuring that any violation of this Code is brought to the attention of the appropriate person.
 The Company has appointed the Governance and Social Responsibility Committee of the Board of Directors to ensure that this Code and the Company's related policies will govern the business activities of all Company directors and employees.
-Any employee who has questions about this Code or how it applies in particular circumstances is encouraged to seek guidance from his or her supervisor, the Vice President General Counsel, Senior Vice President - Chief Administrative Officer, or the Chair of the Governance and Social Responsibility Committee.
-Directors should direct any questions to the Chair of the Governance and Social Responsibility Committee, Chief Executive Officer or Vice President and General Counsel.
+Any employee who has questions about this Code or how it applies in particular circumstances is encouraged to seek guidance from his or her supervisor, the General Counsel, Senior Vice President - Chief Administrative Officer, or any member of the Governance and Social Responsibility Committee.
+Directors should direct any questions to the Chairman of the Governance and Social Responsibility Committee, Chief Executive Officer or General Counsel.